jeffbr13/avdoc/README.md

 node_modules/@mikaello/avrodoc-plus/bin/avrodoc-plus.js example.avsc --output out/avrodocplus.html
 ```

-## Why `avdoc`?
+## Why?

-Unfortunately the original avrodoc and forks are all
+Unfortunately the original [avrodoc] and forks are all
 in varying stages of [software rot], mostly due to NodeJS ecosystem churn.
 Their NPM package dependencies include packages which have themselves
 gone unmaintained or had breaking changes in following versions,
 with CVEs piling up against the transitive dependencies.
-[avrodoc-plus] has about 10 critical CVEs in its dependencies.
+[avrodoc-plus] has about 10 critical CVEs in its dependency graph.
 This isn't necessarily an issue in itself unless you're running these
 avrodoc tools in an online capacity or on untrusted input.
 But at $WORK it was generating a lot of false-positives in automatic